pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `password`: The password corresponding to Grafana.

-- `dashboard_dir`: This field specifies a local directory that should contain complete `dashboard(*.json)` files.
+- `dashboard_dir`: Specifies a local directory that should contain complete `dashboard(*.json)` files.
 These files are transferred to the target machine during the initialization phase of the cluster configuration as the dashboards for Grafana.

 - `resource_control`: Resource control for the service.
 If this field is configured, the field content is merged with the `resource_control` content in `global` (if the two fields overlap, the content of this field takes effect).
 Then, a systemd configuration file is generated and sent to the machine specified in `host`.
 The configuration rules of `resource_control` are the same as the `resource_control` content in `global`.